Lava International

 Lava International (stylized as LΛVΛ) is an Indian multinational technology company that manufactures smartphones, tablets, laptops, computer hardware, and other consumer electronics.
 Founded on 27 March 2009 by Vishal Sehgal, Hari Om Rai, Shailendra Nath Rai, and Sunil Bhalla, the company operates under the Lava brand name.
 It is headquartered in Noida, Uttar Pradesh, India, and serves markets across South Asia, the Middle East, Africa, and several other regions worldwide.

 Lava operates in numerous countries, including India, Nepal, Bhutan, Bangladesh, Peru, Qatar, Sri Lanka, Burundi, South Sudan, Vietnam, Guatemala, the United States, the United Arab Emirates, Kenya, Nigeria, Saudi Arabia, Kuwait, Bahrain, Oman, Egypt, Ghana, Mexico, Papua New Guinea, Switzerland, the British Virgin Islands, Taiwan, Somalia, Mauritius, Ireland, Israel, Sweden, Greece, and the United Kingdom (planned entry in early 2026).

 In 2021, Lava revamped its product lineup with the launch of the AGNI series, aimed at revitalizing the brand and increasing market share in the Indian smartphone segment.

 Research and Development

 Lava has developed research and development facilities in India, supported by the government's Make in India and Atmanirbhar Bharat initiatives.
 The company primarily designs and develops its products domestically.

 Market Share

 During the financial year 2023, Lava held approximately 25% market share in the Indian feature phone segment.
-In 2025, Lava International leads Indian mobile brands with a 2–3% overall market share, followed by other regional brands such as Micromax, Karbonn, Intex, and Xolo, each with less than 1%.
+In 2025, Lava International lead Indian mobile brands with a 2–3% overall market share, followed by other brands such as Micromax, Karbonn, and Xolo, each with less than 1%.